 Make sure you and your loved ones are ready for the flu season by getting vaccinated.
-While we don't yet know what type of season we will encounter, it is better to be safe than sorry.

 The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age and older should get their yearly flu vaccine.
 There are documented benefits from flu vaccination, including reductions in illnesses, related doctors' visits and missed work or school.
 Even an imperfect vaccination can contribute to fewer hospitalizations and deaths from influenza.